MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 To customize the settings of your Windows Terminal, select **Settings** in the dropdown menu.
 This will open the `settings.json` file in your default text editor.
 (The default text editor is defined in your [Windows settings](ms-settings:defaultapps).)

-The terminal supports customization of [global properties](./customize-settings/global-settings.md) that affect the whole application, [profile properties](./customize-settings/profile-settings.md) that affect the settings of each profile, and [key bindings](./customize-settings/key-bindings.md) that allow you to interact with the terminal using your keyboard.
+The terminal supports customization of [global properties](./customize-settings/global-settings.md) that affect the whole application, [profile properties](./customize-settings/profile-settings.md) that affect the settings of each profile, and [actions](./customize-settings/actions.md) that allow you to interact with the terminal using your keyboard.

 ## Command line arguments